falkoschumann/activity-sampling-javascript/doc/README.md

 # Activity Sampling

-Periodically ask the user about their current activity and log it for analysis.
+Periodically asks the user about their current activity and logs it for analysis.

 ## Domain